OriginCodeAcademy/Meetup/README.md

 ## Meetups
 Every meetup we've done will be summarized in this folder, including any **HFW**s (High Frequency Words) that were identified and notes about the meetup in general.

 If you get stuck with a project, you can either **Search**,**Ask** or **Post**.
 (Preferably in that order!)
-If you've been to a meetup, then you should have also been invited to our #meetup channel in Slack - feel free to ask your fellow future programmers for help!
+If you've been to a meetup, then you should have also been invited to our #meetup channel in Slack.
+You'll be able to ask your fellow future programmers for help (They'll all be working on the same project as you!)

 Cheers,